-- 1) The employee must prepare and file a written grievance with the Department Director within five (5) business days of when the employee knows, or should have known, of the events giving rise to the grievance. - 2) Together with the HR Department, the Department Director or their designee will investigate the facts giving rise to the grievance. - 3) The Department Director will inform the employee of their decision, if possible within ten (10) business days of receipt of the grievance. - 4) In the event the grievance involves the Department Director, the employee may initially file the grievance with any employee of the HR Department, who shall conduct the investigation with the assistance of the City Manager. - 5) In the event the grievance or complaint involves the City Manager, the employee may initially file the grievance with the HR Manager, who shall coordinate the investigation with an impartial hearing officer.
+- 1) The employee must prepare and file a written grievance with the Department Director within five (5) business days from the date the employee becomes aware of the event(s). - 2) Together with the HR Department, the Department Director or their designee will investigate the facts giving rise to the grievance. - 3) The Department Director will inform the employee of their decision in writing, if possible within ten (10) business days of receipt of the grievance. - 4) In the event the grievance involves the Department Director, the employee may initially file the grievance with any employee of the HR Department, who shall conduct the investigation with the assistance of the City Manager. - 5) In the event the grievance or complaint involves the City Manager, the employee may initially file the grievance with the HR Manager or City Attorney, who shall coordinate the investigation with an impartial hearing officer.
 The impartial hearing officer in this case would be selected by the HR Manager or City Attorney.